ionchad/StealthLoader/README.md

      ```
    - Each byte is represented as a hexadecimal escape sequence (`\x??`).

-3. Replace the existing shellcode in `loader.c`
+3. Replace the existing shellcode in `main.c`
    - Find the existing `unsigned char shellcode[] = ...` line near the top of the source file.
    - Replace it with your own shellcode array.